 Send supports transfers between 180 countries in 37 currencies, including all major global currencies.
 The usual suspects (Iran, Iraq, North Korea, Sudan, etc.) are excluded.

-You can pay for transfers via a bank account transfer to your Send account, by PoliPay or by PayID.
+You can pay for transfers via a bank transfer to your Send account by PoliPay or PayID.

 How much it costs

 Send chooses to do things differently.
-They say that their exchange rates are better than banks’ exchange rates, and there are no fees for opening and operating an account or for transferring money.
-So, no fees at all are charged by Send, other than the competitive foreign exchange margin which is the source of its operating profit.
+They say that their exchange rates are better than banks’, and there are no fees for opening and operating an account or transferring money.
+So, no fees are charged by Send other than the competitive foreign exchange margin, which is the source of its operating profit.

-Send has no control, however, over fees which may be charged to a funds recipient by their own bank, and which may be removed from the amount transferred by the sender.
+Send has no control over fees that may be charged to a funds recipient by their bank and which may be removed from the amount transferred by the sender.